What Are Sales Dashboards?

 Lead Conversion Ratio

 Lead conversion ratio measures the number of leads that converts into customers.
+By implementing small business phone services or using email marketing, you can ensure the greatest lead generation strategy.
 Studying this KPI closely gives you an idea of how many leads are needed to be worked upon to achieve the target.
 This insight can be used to fix the benchmark for sales pipeline as well.
 So, this KPI is useful at many levels.

 Number of Sales Opportunities

 Sales management relies heavily on sales opportunities.
 Having a good grasp over the potential purchase volume is must for sales executives.
 Metrics that show the number of sales opportunities tell you if the sales performance is on the right track.
 Graphs that provide comparative data makes the analysis of sales opportunities even more effective.